 Some of the key things your solicitor will be looking out for on the title deeds are: restrictive covenants limiting the number of properties that can be built on the land, rights of way across the land, and checking the seller owns what they are trying to sell to you.

-Your solicitor goes through all the above documents with you and explains any problems there may be with the property (this can either be done face to face or by a written report on the property).
+Your solicitor will go through all the above documents with you and explain any problems there may be with the property (this can either be done face to face or by a written report on the property).
 Once you are satisfied that there are no major problems then you can sign the contract and let your solicitor have a deposit (if you are selling as well, then this is generally not needed, as your solicitor can use the one they will receive on your sale).
 You are then ready to exchange contracts.

 Before committing you to the purchase, it is a good idea (depending upon the size and complexity of the development) for your solicitor to visit the site to see if there are any particular issues that need to be dealt with.
 In addition, it is quite common for contracts to be exchanged conditionally upon receipt of satisfactory planning consent.
 This way, if the consent is refused, or if unreasonable conditions are imposed, then you can withdraw from the transaction even though contracts have been exchanged.

-Once the buyer and the seller are ready, a completion date (the moving date) is agreed.
+Once the buyer and the seller are ready, a completion date (the moving date) will be agreed.
 Your solicitor will then exchange contracts (this simply means swapping the contract signed by the seller for one signed by the buyer - together with a deposit provided by the buyer).
 After contracts are exchanged, the contract is binding and neither party can withdraw without incurring massive expense (unless the exchange was conditional upon something, such as satisfactory planning consent).